This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Follow your child's nutrition plan as directed.
 You may need to limit the sodium (salt) and potassium that your child eats.
 You may also need to limit the amount of liquid he drinks.
 This will help decrease fluid buildup in his body.

 Follow up with your child's healthcare provider as directed:

 Your child will need to return for urine and blood tests to check his kidney function.
-You will need to monitor and record your child's blood pressure.
-You will also need to monitor and record how often he urinates and the color of the urine.
-Bring the records to all your child's follow-up visits.
+Bring the records of your child's blood pressure and how much he urinates to all your child's follow up visits.
 Write down your questions and so you remember to ask them during the visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.